shrestharikesh/7thfinal/README.md

 Tools and Platforms
 ===
-As a programming tools we have used
+As a programming tools we have used:
   Python
   OpenCV
   JQuery